-Create a Brownian proximity network. size
+Create a Brownian proximity network. size nodes are places randomly in two

-dimensions, and connected by links if their distance does not exceed radius
+dimensions, and connected by links if their distance does not exceed radius.

 The size of the playing field is chosen such that the expected number of neighbours of

-each node is avg_degree
+each node is avg_degree.

 The resulting network is temporal, i.e. evolves over time.
 Non-infected nodes diffuse with diffusivity \(D_0\), infected nodes with diffusivity \(D_1\).
 As the number of infected nodes grows, diffusivities are additionally scaled by the factor \((1 - N_{inf} / N)^{\gamma}\).

-The network evolves in descreet time steps of length dt
+The network evolves in descreet time steps of length dt.
+If left unspecified, a suitable

-is chosen automatically based on the diffusivities and contact radius.
+dt is chosen automatically based on the diffusivities and contact radius.

 Usage